Common Awards Questions

-The three year stand down period also equally applies to anyone who has been a Trustee of the New Zealand Farm Envrionment Trust, or has been a Chairman, Judging Coordinator, Judge or a member of a regional Ballance Farm Environment Awards Management Committee.
+The three year stand down period also equally applies to anyone who has been a Trustee of the New Zealand Farm Environment Trust, or has been a Chair, Judging Coordinator, Judge, Regional Coordinator or a member of a regional Ballance Farm Environment Awards Management Committee.

 Judging teams include three or four farmers and/or rural professionals who will visit your property, along with a designated photographer.
 The mix of the judging teams is dependent on the type and scale of the farm being judged, but will always contain at least one judge with a specialist knowledge of your industry.

 The Ballance Farm Environment Awards is about judging the entire environment that your farm operates within, with particular consideration to: